 The following are the nations and cities in which we have constructed Church buildings: Bo, Sierra Leone (Central), Bo, Sierra Leone (Kandeh Town), Kenema, Sierra Leone, Kenema, Sierra Leone (Kissy Town), Lunsar, Sierra Leone, Port Loko, Sierra Leone, Makeni, Sierra Leone, Wilberforce, Sierra Leone, Moyamba, Sierra Leone, Rokel, Sierra Leone, Tongo Field, Sierra Leone, Kabala, Sierra Leone, and Cotonou, Benin.

-Into-Africa played role in assisting our churches in Sierra Leone and Liberia during the recent Ebola Outbreak.
+Into-Africa played a role in assisting our churches in Sierra Leone and Liberia during the recent Ebola outbreak.
 We sent large amounts of bleach, protective garments, food and financial aid.
 When you consider that these countries were shut down for almost a year because this threat, you can see how crucial our efforts can be when supporting the preaching of the Gospel with humanitarian assistance.

 Into-Africa’s most important goal is supporting this explosive church planting enterprise.
 We zealously give ourselves to this wonderful vision in which God has given us the privilege to serve.

 All Financials are available to our sponsors and donors.
 Please send your request to Asmith@Into-Africa.org.